khairozzaman91/404-project-not-found/README.md

 ### Solution

 Implemented a reusable `DashboardLayout` that includes a shared `Sidebar` and `Navbar`.
 Both the **Task Board** and **Annotation** pages now use the same layout while displaying dynamic page titles.
 This reduced code duplication, improved maintainability, and ensured a consistent user experience.

+# Annotation Dashboard

+## Features Implemented

+- Implemented the Annotation page using a reusable Dashboard Layout.
+- Added Previous and Next navigation controls for switching images.
+- Added Upload Image and Save Annotation action buttons.
+- Created a dedicated Image Viewer section for image annotation.
+- Designed a Polygon List panel to display saved polygons.
+- Added Delete and Clear buttons for polygon management.
+- Implemented a horizontal scrollable thumbnail slider for navigating multiple uploaded images.
+- Structured the layout to support future backend integration for image upload, image navigation, polygon drawing, and annotation persistence.

+---

+## Challenges Faced

+### 1. Annotation Page Layout

+Initially, arranging the Image Viewer, Polygon List, and action buttons while maintaining a clean and responsive layout was challenging.
+Different layout approaches resulted in inconsistent spacing and alignment.

+### Solution

+Refactored the page using a Flexbox-based layout, allowing the Image Viewer and Polygon List to remain aligned while keeping the interface responsive and easier to maintain.

+---

+### 2. Positioning Annotation Controls

+Finding the best position for the Delete and Clear buttons was difficult.
+Placing them inside the Polygon List or Image Viewer made the interface look cluttered and interrupted the annotation workflow.

+### Solution

+Moved the annotation action buttons below the Image Viewer and above the thumbnail slider, creating a clear separation between annotation actions and image navigation.

+---

+### 3. Thumbnail Navigation

+Designing a thumbnail section that could later support multiple uploaded images without affecting the overall layout required careful planning.

+### Solution

+Implemented a dedicated horizontal scrollable thumbnail slider.
+The current UI uses placeholder thumbnails, making it easy to replace them with dynamically loaded images from the backend later.

+---

+### 4. Future Backend Integration

+The Annotation page needed to support future backend functionality such as image uploads, image navigation, polygon storage, and annotation persistence.

+### Solution

+Designed the UI in a modular way so each section (Image Viewer, Polygon List, Navigation, and Thumbnail Slider) can be connected to backend APIs independently without major UI changes.